-The proposed project would be operated as "zero-discharge" facility, which means that no process solutions would be discharged to adjacent drainages.
 Vehicle and equipment use and chemical storage in areas near the ephemeral drainages or wetlands pose a risk to aquatic species from fuel spills or leaks reaching these waterbodies.
+However, all reagents are stored in tanks located in the SX/EW tank farm.
+The tank farm and solution extraction area are designed with a secondary containment system.
+Process solution bypasses, spillage from process upsets, and stormwater runoff from the tank farm are collected in the tank farm drainage system, and stored in a 1.9-million-gallon runoff tank located within the tank farm.
 If a spill occurred, the magnitude of the impact would depend upon the volume spilled and the extent of dispersal within the waterbody.
-If fuel entered a drainage or wetland with flowing water, adverse effects on aquatic species (mainly invertebrates or amphibians) could occur depending on the spill volume and hydrologic conditions.
+If fuel entered a drainage with flowing water, adverse effects on aguatic species (mainly invertebrates or amphibians) could occur depending on the spill volume and hydrologic conditions.
 Spilled fuel products could result in mortalities to aquatic species, sublethal effects on physiological functions or habitat degradation due to effects on water quality.
-Implementation of the SPCC Plan would reduce the adverse effects of spills to a low level.
+Implementation of the SPCC Plan, as described in Section 2.3.4.3 of this EIS, would reduce the potential for adverse effects of spills to a low level.
 As a result, potential spill effects on aquatic species and their habitat would be low.
 Because chemicals and metals from the heap leach pad and SX/EW plant would be collected using the liner, collection, and liquids recycling systems, the potential for toxic materials from processing to contaminate aquatic resources would be eliminated.